Site icon Regpack

 Ways to Set up Your Online Course

-Someone who plans to sell an online course at scale will need to have a strategy in place for handling the many administrative tasks that pop up once the course goes live, like registration, billing, onboarding forms, and customer communication tools.
+Someone who plans to sell an online course at scale will need to have an instructional strategy in place for handling the many administrative tasks that pop up once the course goes live, like registration, billing, onboarding forms, and customer communication tools.

 There are three main ways most course creators sell their online courses: